 What are the different types of film producers?

 There are a few different types of film producers.
-What are they?
-And what do they do?
+There are many questions that surround a film producer and what they actually do.
+What are the different types of film producer and what do they do?

 An Executive Producer is the head producer of the film.
 They supervise and manage the other producers on the film.
 Producers often work for either the production company or as a lone producer hired for the film specifically.
 They are tasked that the film is finished within budget and also within the time frame set as well as the film being completed by the artistic and technical standards that were set.
 Overall the Executive Producer is usually the financier of the project and tasked with all things finance!